-SUMMARY: The Secretary of Agriculture is issuing this rule to implement the producers impacted by the effects of the COVID-19 outbreak.
+SUMMARY: The Secretary of Agriculture is issuing this rule to implement the Coronavirus Food Assistance Program (CFAP).
+CFAP provides assistance to agricultural producers impacted by the effects of the COVID-19 outbreak.
 This rule establishes provisions for direct payments to producers of eligible commodities.
 This rule specifies the eligibility requirements, payment calculations, and application procedures for CFAP.